+Outside Contacts
-Outside Contacts Reason For Contact Frequency of Contact Responsibility and action Describe the types of responsibil ity you have for taking Decision Making Decisions in order to do your job properly.

-• Types of decisions you make without prior approval:

-• Types of decisions referred to higher authority:

-• Describe the way in which your work is assigned and reviewed, and the frequency and type of guidance provided by your supervisor.

-Additional Compensable Factors: Indicate whether physical effort, environment or hazards are part of your job.
+Reason For Contact

+Frequency of Contact

+Responsibility and action Describe the types of responsibilit y you have for taking Decision Making Decisions in order to do your job properly.
+Types of decisions you make with thout prior approval: Types of decisions referred to his igher authority: Describe the way in which your guidance provided by your superior to the state of the state work is assigned and reviewed, and rvisor. the frequency and type of Additional Compensable Factors: are part of Indicate whether physical effort, e nvironment or hazards 1 your job.